-Join James Fritz for an in-depth discussion in this video Understanding guides, part of Up and Running with Muse.
+Join James Fritz for an in-depth discussion in this video Understanding guides, part of Adobe Muse Quick Start.

 When building websites, individual pages often vary in length based on the content of each page.
 In order to maintain a consistent appearance across pages of unique content, it is important to establish header and footer regions on that page.
 These regions are controlled by a series of special guides.
 Let's take a look at how they work.
 I'm going to go to the master page and then we're going to zoom out just a tiny bit by going to view, zoom out.
 You'll see on the left hand side we have a series of guides.
 The top guide is the top of page.